Carniverous19/helium_analysis_tools/README.md

             range (min - max): 245 - 1095

 This shows similar statics to the first table for the "beacons" report but from the challenger's perspective.
-Note it appears the 240 block or `poc_challenge_interval` variable is a hard limit and you will not be able to create challenges faster than than rate.
-Therefore the min interval is likely to be very close but above 240.
+Note that the 360 block (`poc_challenge_interval` chain variable) is a hard limit and you will not be able to create challenges faster than than rate, therefore the minimum interval is likely to be very close to but above 360.

-#### challenges details
+#### Challenges details

 The detailed witness report will list each challenge created by the reference hotspot.

-to run the detailed `challenges` report run the same command but specify the `-d` or `--details` flag:
+To run a detailed `challenges` report, use the `-d` or `--details` flag:

     python3 beacon_reports.py -x challenges --address {hotspot address} --details